The LLEP Board

 Dr Nik Kotecha, OBE

-CEO, Morningside Pharmaceutical Ltd
+Chairman, Morningside Pharmaceutical Ltd

 I understand the needs and challenges faced by businesses through the development and growth of Morningside from a garage start-up to a large corporate over 25 years.